dogweather/forkful/content/en/lua/strings/searching-and-replacing-text.md

   \ a block of text with others.
 Programmers do this for tasks like fixing errors,\u2026"
 lastmod: '2024-03-13T22:45:00.191970-06:00'
 model: gpt-4-1106-preview
-summary: "Searching and replacing text means swapping out specific strings in a block\
-  \ of text with others.
-Programmers do this for tasks like fixing errors,\u2026"
+summary: Searching and replacing text means swapping out specific strings in a block of text with others.
 title: Searching and replacing text
 weight: 10
 ---